 The high-mountain ecological tea cultivated in Bulang Mountain's Zhangjia Third Team features thick, sturdy, tightly bound leaves covered in fine down.

-The tea broth is bright -yellow and translucent, with a full-bodied and rich texture.
+The tea broth is bright orange-yellow and translucent, with a full-bodied and rich texture.
 The tea is potent, with a pure and diverse aroma.
-The scent of and honey intertwine in the broth, being rich and assertive, lasting even after ten infusions, presenting a high degree of fullness, harmony, and astringency.
+The scent of Orchid and Honey intertwine in the broth, being rich and assertive, lasting even after ten infusions, presenting a high degree of fullness, harmony, and astringency.

 Upon tasting, the aroma is deep and lingering, with bitterness that dissipates quickly, while the astringency lingers slightly longer.
 Once the astringency fades, the sweetness and richness of the tea blend together, creating a remarkable interplay between bitterness and sweetness.
 One can distinctly feel the thickness of the tea broth from the tip of the tongue to the cheeks.
 After drinking, there is a continuous salivation under the tongue, leaving the entire mouth particularly comfortable, with a long-lasting return of sweetness and salivation.